-- Purple pen will be used to mark and annotate work. - Feedback will be verbal with the child, as much as possible. - Teacher/adult handwriting will be neat and legible for pupils to read. - Teacher marking will model what the pupil needs to do next.
+- Purple pen will be used to mark and annotate work. - Feedback will be verbal with the child, as much as possible.
+The letters VF may be used on some pieces of work to indicate 'Verbal Feedback'. - Teacher/adult handwriting will be neat and legible for pupils to read. - Teacher marking will model what the pupil needs to do next.
 E.g. forming letters/numbers correctly. - Symbols may be used to identify errors which require attention by the child (Appendix A).